zitadel/zitadel/docs/docs/concepts/eventstore/overview.md

 ## Definitions

 Eventsourcing has some specific terms that are often used in our documentation.
-To unserstand how ZITADEL works it is important to understand this key definitions.
+To understand how ZITADEL works it is important to understand this key definitions.

 ### Events